Manu National Park

-Manú National Park (Parque Nacional del Manu) is a national park and biosphere reserve located in the regions of Madre de Dios and Cusco in Peru.
+Manu National Park (Parque Nacional del Manu) is a national park and biosphere reserve located in the regions of Madre de Dios and Cusco in Peru.
 It protects a diverse number of ecosystems including lowland rainforests, cloud forests and Andean grasslands.

 History

-Manú National Park was established by decree on 29 May 1973; during the dictatorship of General Juan Velasco.
+Manu National Park was established by decree on 29 May 1973; during the dictatorship of General Juan Velasco.
 In 1977, UNESCO recognised it as a Biosphere Reserve and in 1987, as a World Heritage Site.
 In 2002, the Peruvian government increased the extension of the park to its current area.

 Geography

-Manu National Park covers an area of 1716295.22 hectare which comprises mountainous areas (traversed by creeks and valleys) with elevations close to 4000 m above sea level and a portion of the Amazon Basin plains.
+Manu National Park covers an area of 1716295.22 hectare which comprises mountainous areas (traversed by creeks and valleys) with elevations close to 4000 m above sea level and a portion of the Amazon basin plains.